LadislavSopko/lsf/implementations/javascript/README.md

 # LSF for JavaScript/TypeScript

-A JavaScript/TypeScript implementation of the LSF (LLM-Safe Format) specification.
+A JavaScript/TypeScript implementation of the LSF (LLM-Safe Format) specification v1.3.

 ## Installation